-• If you can carry any items on a roof rack, be sure the total weight of the rack and the items does not exceed the maximum allowable weight.
-Please contact your dealer for further information.
+• If you carry any items on a roof rack, be sure the total weight of the rack and the items does not exceed the maximum allowable weight.

 If you use an accessory roof rack, the roof rack weight limit may be lower.
 Refer to the information that came with your roof rack.

+Cargo Net

+Optional

-Cargo Net Optional The cargo net can be used to help hold down items stored in the trunk.
-You should do the following checks and adjustments before you drive your vehicle.
+The cargo net can be used to help hold down items stored in the trunk.